 - Cardiovascular risk increases with BP, even within the ‘normal limit’

 - Using the WHO criteria, up to 25% of the population have hypertension

 - Hypertension produces structural changes in the heart and cardiovascular system.
 This causes complications that are referred to as target organ damage.

 - Be wary of white coat hypertension – the phenomenon is real!
 It exists with doctors, and to a lesser extent, nurses.
-You may weed out many cases of this by taking several readings on different occasions – in cases of white coat hypertension, the readings will gradually approach the normal level.
+You may weed out many cases of this by taking several readings on different occasions – in cases of white coat hypertension, the readings should gradually approach the normal level.
 You could also try a 24 hour BP monitor.
 If white coat hypertension is treated, as ‘real hypertension’, then the patient can suffer serious hypotension when away from the GP’s surgery – and this can be dangerous!

 - When you start somebody on antihypertensive medication, it is likely they will be on it for life!
-Thus you shouldn’t make the decision lightly, and should ensure you have sounds readings as a basis.
+Thus you shouldn’t make the decision lightly, and should ensure you have sound readings as a basis.

 - Up to 20% of individuals suffer white coat hypertension

 - The risk of cardiovascular complications of those with white coat hypertension is much less than those with ‘proper’ hypertension, but still greater than those that exhibit no white coat hypertension.